 Standard Deviation Maps (Stdev_Maps.m) (MAP Analysis folder)

+The purpose of this script is to create a standard deviation of density from previously made density maps.
+This also creates average and CoV maps.

-Input: bound density matrix matfile (with MATFILE listed in all caps in the file name)
+Input: directory containing bound density matrix matfiles (with MATFILE listed in all caps in the file name) and directory containing PCD_CDC analysis files.

-You can separate the matfiles by creating a new folder for each window size within the input folder

-Or you can put all the matfiles from all the window sizes into the input folder
+Separate matfiles and PCD_CDC analysis files within additional folders (window size, timepoints, etc.) within the directories

+PCD_CDC analysis files must only contain information from the matrices you are running

 The script identifies by subject ID so it will do the standard deviation for all matfiles from that ID

+Data needs to be the same size and scale across subjects

-To adjust the clims its line 43
+To adjust clims for color scale see line 28

-The purpose of this script is to create a standard deviation of density from previously made density maps

-If you want to add the CDC location on the standard deviation map, you have to average all of the x CDC locations and then average all of the y CDC locations and your result is the weighted average CDC location point

-Results: a tif of the new map
+Outputs: a tif of the stdev map, a tif of the stdev map with the master cdc marked, a csv for the stdev map, average map, and CoV map.

-Window Analysis
+Window Analysis (Window_Analysis.m) (MAP_Analysis folder)

 Input: the window results matfile from metrics